irfan-04/Vrinda-Store-Analysis---Excel/README.md

 Data Analysis: Performed calculations and derived insights using Excel functions
 Visualization: Created an interactive Excel dashboard with charts, slicers, and pivot tables

-🏆 Conclusion
-⁜⁜ Sample Insights
-	Women are more likely to buy compared to men (64%)
-	Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states (35%) 	Adult age group(25-64yrs) is max contributing (51%) 	Amazon, Flipkart, and Myntra channels are max contributing (81%) ⁜⁜ FINAL CONCLUSION TO IMPROVE VRINDA STORE SALES:
-	Target Women customers of age group (25-64yrs) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart, and Myntra